Topromm/Perfical/README.md

 Perfical is the result: a Personal Financial Calendar designed to make it effortless to see your spending, balance changes, and upcoming payments at a glance.

 ---
+## Installation
+Coming soon - I'm currently deep into [Phase 3 of the roadmap](#phase-3--transactions-system-expansion-next-step).
+Once that's complete, Perfical will enter open beta with an installer.

 ## Features
 - Visual calendar view of income and expenses